Kimmeng007/House-Price-Prediction/README.md

 ---

-## 📂 Notebook
+## Notebook
 View the full notebook in the src folder.

 ---

-## 🏆 Acknowledgments
+## Acknowledgments
-Special thanks to my teammates at ENSIIE **Tito KOH, Alessio BALDINI and lamiaa EL OUATILI** for their collaboration and contributions to this project.
+Special thanks to my teammates at ENSIIE, **Tito KOH, Alessio BALDINI and lamiaa EL OUATILI**, for their collaboration and contributions to this project.